Skip to content

 1. Uninstall Docker Desktop.

-2. Remove all of the entries (especially host.docker.internal) that Docker Desktop has added in C:\Windows\system32\drivers\etc\hosts.
+2. Remove all of the entries (especially host.docker.internal) that Docker Desktop might have added in C:\Windows\system32\drivers\etc\hosts.

 3. Install Docker and basics in WSL2: